-Weigh your options carefully and consider your existing budget.
-Taking out a variable rate loan may mean you have to reduce your monthly spending significantly to accommodate loan payments.
+At CreditNinja, we urge you to weigh your options carefully and consider your existing budget.
+Taking out a variable-rate loan may mean you have to reduce your monthly spending significantly to accommodate loan payments.
 On the other hand, you can set aside a specific amount each month to cover your fixed-rate loan.

 There is no clear answer as to which interest rate option is better since everyone’s financial situation is different.
 Just ensure you take time to compare loan offers and speak to different lenders.

 - Personal loan stats | Forbes

 - Difference between fixed- and variable-rate auto financing?│Consumer Financial Protection Bureau